ethmarks/markdown-it-smart-media/README.md

-# markdown-it-media
+# markdown-it-smart-media

-A markdown-it plugin to expand the Markdown image syntax to support HTML5 audio, video, and loop video
+Plugin for markdown-it to expand image syntax to support audio, videos, and loop videos